Slate Digital Infinity EQ Blog Cover Image

 What Are Some Other Useful Features?

 This EQ has some great presets for starting points and in some cases finishing points.
 It has great presets for subtle mastering enhancements and it has good vocal effect settings such as a telephone sound.
 The EQ also has a phase button that toggles between phase polarities along with left-right and mid-side balance monitoring settings.
-It has solid metering, a power button for bypass, and easy undo/redo buttons making this EQ a true force to be reckoned with.
+It has a perfectly tuned spectrum analyzer, solid metering, and easy undo/redo buttons making this EQ a true force to be reckoned with.

 Related Article: The Best Mastering Plugins And How To Use Them Right